How does the Lucid Air stack up against the competition?

 The Mercedes CLS starts at about $67,000, making it closest in price to the Lucid Air.
 It’s got 329 hp in the CLS400, so the Air is the clear winner in the power department.
 Active brake assist is standard in the CLS400, as are Mercedes’s Pre-Safe automatic braking system and Attention Assist, which lets you know when you’re too sleepy to drive.
 But the CLS is the biggest loser in cargo space, with 15 cubic feet in the trunk — less than half of what you’ll find in the EVs’ two trunks.

 Lucid plans to build 10,000 cars in its first year of production, which will take place in Casa Grande, Arizona.
 Prototype cars have had most of the technology in place, but not the refined interior design and state-of-the-art infotainment systems luxury buyers expect.
-A top-notch interior will be a requirement for any buyers who are toying with the idea of crossing over from a centry-old sports luxury brand to a new alternative-fuel sedan.Featured Image: Lucid Motors
+A top-notch interior will be a requirement for any buyers who are toying with the idea of crossing over from a century-old sports luxury brand to a new alternative-fuel sedan.Featured Image: Lucid Motors

 0